 If your house is obviously uninhabited, you may be at risk of becoming a target for a burglar.
-An occupied home is just as obvious.
+An occupied home is obvious.
 Lights go on and off while people and cars come and go.
 When you're away, everything stops.
 To help create the illusion that the residence is still occupied, invest in timers that turn on the interior lights for a few hours every evening.
-If you can get a trust friend or neighbor to take out your garbage and put the cans back after the garbage pickup, it's another way to send the message that everything is proceeding normally at your house.
+If you can, get a trusted friend or neighbor to take out your garbage and put the cans back after the garbage pickup which is another way to send the message that everything is proceeding normally at your house.

 Paying someone to keep the yard mowed while you are away is a good idea if you will be gone for a significant amount of time in the spring or summer.
 Parking a car in your driveway also can make it appear as though someone is at home.